-We have set up a steering group to manage the bid that is comprised of elected members of the Wyke Area committee and council officers.
-We have also engaged extensively with local stakeholders and residents to develop the bid and to ensure that the plans for improving the park meet the requirements of its users.
+We have set up a steering group to manage the delivery of the restoration works that is comprised of elected members of the Wyke Area committee and council officers.
+Building on the successful engagement work undertaken during the development of the proposals, we will continue to engage local stakeholders and residents throughout the delivery phase of the project.

 Who is involved?

 - £3m grant secured

 - For delivery 2017-18